 This means that owning Ministers and their staff, consulted and informed agencies, committee and Cabinet Ministers, officials’ committee members and other officials all gain access to papers on a need to know basis.

 As a result, CabNet users will only need to consider manually provisioning access to other individuals or groups on an exceptions basis.
-Guidance on the variations to the automatically provisioned access provided in CabNet is below the access diagrams.
+Guidance on how access is provided in CabNet is explained in the diagram below.

 CabNet users may on occasion be provided access to a minute of a decision, without gaining access to the associated paper.
 This access is provided by the Cabinet Office when required.